 This is for running your AI agent — at whatever scale you actually need, not just lightweight tasks.
 Use it freely: the catch is never your access or your bill, only speed.
 The harder you push, the more delivery slows to keep the pool fair — then it springs right back as you ease off, so lean, efficient usage is what stays fast.
 There are really only two rules: use it freely, and don't try to game the system.

 Flat-rate compute works because people use it for real work, not to exploit it.
-So don't go hunting for ways to break or drain the system — flooding it with junk requests or deliberately burning the maximum compute just because it's “unlimited.”
+So don't go hunting for ways to break or drain the system — flooding it with junk requests or deliberately burning the maximum compute just because there's no usage cap.
 It only slows things down for everyone, it's self-defeating, and our safeguards rebalance against it anyway.
 Use it for what it's for and you'll never think about this.

 The stuff people second-guess on a flat plan — all of it is fair game.